Rabhimself/project-template/README.md

 ```

 ## Queries
-Summarise your three queries here.
-Then explain them one by one in the following sections.

 #### List Election Winners and Their Respective Constituencies
-This query retreives each constituency and their new representatives.
+This query retrieves each constituency and their new representatives.
 ```cypher
 MATCH (c:CANDIDATE {outcome : "won"}), (C:CONSTITUENCY)
 WHERE c.constituency = C.name